Photograph by April Renae

-Since its inception in 2010, True Life Trio has enchanted audiences all across the west.
-Their concerts take audiences on a borderless journey through the villages of Macedonia, the hills of Kentucky and Louisiana’s Cajun country, demonstrating the beauty, power and diversity of vocally-driven folk music from Eastern Europe and America.
+Since its inception in 2010, True Life Trio has enchanted audiences all across the West.
+Their concerts take audiences on a borderless journey through the villages of Ukraine, the mountains of Bulgaria and Louisiana’s Cajun country, demonstrating the beauty, power and diversity of vocally driven folk music from Eastern Europe and North America.
 TLT honors these traditions while adding their own unique spin via innovative arrangements and folk-inspired compositions.
-The trio’s fiery and supple vocals bridge musical worlds and deliver them right to the listeners’ doorsteps.
+The trio’s fiery and supple vocals bridge musical worlds and deliver them right to the listeners’ ears.

 True Life Trio’s performances include a mix of a cappella songs and tunes accompanied by fiddle, guitar, accordion and percussion.
-In any given concert, the trio will sing in more than ten languages, interweaving translations, tales of their travels and background stories that bring the songs close to home and demonstrate their passion, joy and humor in singing together and bringing this beautiful music to life
+In any given concert, the trio will sing in more than ten languages, interweaving translations, tales of their travels and background stories that bring this beautiful music to life and demonstrate their passion, joy and humor in singing together.

-On June 10, 2016, TLT released their first full-length recording, Like Never and Like Always, a collaboration with multi-instrumentalist Gari Hegedus, Like Never and Like Always was originally commissioned by the East Bay Fund For Artists with premiere performances in November of 2014.
-This ambitious and exciting recording was produced by sound designer Eric Oberthaler and recorded by David Luke at Opus Studios in Berkeley, CA. It was released on the Waxsimile Productions label.
+In 2016, TLT released their first full-length recording, Like Never and Like Always, a collaboration with multi-instrumentalist Gari Hegedus.
+Like Never and Like Always was originally commissioned by the East Bay Fund for Artists, with premiere performances in November 2014.
+This ambitious and exciting recording was produced by sound designer Eric Oberthaler and recorded by David Luke at Opus Studios in Berkeley, California.
+It was released on the Waxsimile Productions label.

 True Life Trio is: